 Lecturer: Dr Demeter Tsounis

-We have come to know rebetika as a broad genre of Greek urban music which developed and evolved in the urban and coastal regions of Asia Minor, the Aegean Islands, Greece and the United States in the first half of the 20th century.
+What we have come to know as rebetika is a rather broad genre of Greek urban music which developed in the urban and coastal regions of Asia Minor, the Aegean Islands, Greece and the United States in the first half of the 20th century.
 Rebetika flourished between the 1920s and the 1960s reaching a wide audience with commercial recordings and performances.

 During the course of the year considerable expenses are incurred in staging the seminars.
 In order to mitigate these costs individuals or organisations are invited to donate against a lecture of their choice.